Student Services and Activities

 - The Military Absence Policy for Official Military Duties and Veteran Administration Medical Appointments directs instructors to be flexible and offer accommodations for assignments missed due to official military duties or VA medical appointments.

-WKU also supports and complies with the U.S. Department of Education Readmission policy, which is:
+WKU also supports and complies with the U.S. Department of Education Readmission policy.